 Why We Wrote This Guide

-The terms “major” and “indie” (independent) can refer to many different aspects of the music business.
-While we most often think of the words in the context of artists and record labels, they can also be applied to publishing, distribution services, radio stations, and virtually any other sector.
+The terms “major” and “indie” (independent) can be applied to many different entities in the music business.
+While we most often think of the words in the context of artists and record labels, they can also be refer to publishing, distribution services, radio stations, and virtually any other sector.
 “Indie” has even become its own music genre.
-This guide was written to make clear what ‘major’ and ‘independent’ actually mean when used in the context of different sectors of the music business.
+This guide has been written to make clear what ‘major’ and ‘independent’ actually mean when used in the context of different sectors of the music business.

 On the flip-side, an indie music company or an indie artist/writer is simply one that is not affiliated with one of the majors.
 There are indie publishers, distributors, radio stations and record labels.
 “Indie” has also become a genre.
 This is primarily due to music curators on online platforms creating separate spaces for music that didn’t come from the majors.
 Over time, this distinction has blurred, and the music one may find on an Indie playlist could actually be a song from an artist signed to a major label.
 This music is typically deemed fit for the Indie playlist because it sounds different, off-kilter, or eccentric in some way.